Blood of Ghastly Horror: Production

-As if the film hadn't gone through enough title changes over the years, Sam Sherman later released it to U.S. late-night television as The Man With the Synthetic Brain (with a violent nightclub singer's murder excised).
-Most of the elaborate musical nightclub numbers that appeared in Psycho A-Go-Go were also cut from Ghastly Horror since actress Tacey Robbins had retired from acting by 1971 and Adamson no longer had a need to promote her singing abilities.
-Actor Lyle Felice, who had played a major role in Psycho A-Go-Go (as the leader of the jewel thieves) is hardly even in Ghastly Horror at all, as the whole jewel heist plotline was drastically shortened.
-Dick Poston, a friend of Sam Sherman's who co-wrote the added material with him for Ghastly Horror, committed suicide several years later by purposely crashing the small plane he was flying in at the time.
+Sam Sherman later released it to U.S. late-night television as The Man With the Synthetic Brain (with a nightclub singer's murder excised).
+Most of the elaborate musical nightclub numbers that appeared in Psycho A-Go-Go were also cut from Blood of Ghastly Horror, since actress Tacey Robbins had retired from acting by 1971 and Adamson no longer had a need to promote her singing abilities.
+Actor Lyle Felice, who had played a major role in Psycho A-Go-Go (as the leader of the jewel thieves) is hardly even in Blood of Ghastly Horror at all, as the whole jewel heist plotline was drastically shortened.
+Dick Poston, a friend of Sam Sherman's who co-wrote the added material with him for Blood of Ghastly Horror, committed suicide several years later by purposely crashing the small plane he was flying in at the time.

-Sam Sherman was at times asked if the title wasn't a bit overblown, to which he replied "It had blood.....it had horror....and it was certainly ghastly!"
+Sam Sherman was asked if the title was overblown, to which he replied "It had blood.....it had horror....and it was certainly ghastly!"
 He said the film in its third incarnation was incredibly successful, and "played the drive-in circuit and late-night television for many, many years."

 Mickey Mouse Club graduate Tommy Kirk appeared in the film for $1,000 for two days filming.
 He said he regards it as a low point of his career.